 Just before calling cleanup, this invokes the thunk in drracket:rep:after-expression (if any).
 It takes the value of the drracket:rep:after-expression parameter on the DrRacket main thread, but invokes the thunk on the user’s thread.

-This method must be called from the DrRacket main thread.Augments <method not found>.Called from the DrRacket main thread after evaluate-from-port finishes (no matter how it finishes).Use run-on-user-thread to initialize the user’s parameters, etc.
+This method must be called from the DrRacket main thread.Refine this method with augment.Called from the DrRacket main thread after evaluate-from-port finishes (no matter how it finishes).Use run-on-user-thread to initialize the user’s parameters, etc.

 Default implementation: If #f, no region is highlighted.
 If a list, the first element is the editor where the range is highlighted and the second and third are the beginning and ending regions, respectively.This is the custodian controlling the user’s program.This is the user’s eventspace.
 The result of get-user-thread is the main thread of this eventspace.Returns the user’s language-settings for the most recently run program.
 Consider using get-next-settings instead, since the user may have selected a new language since the program was last run.Returns the user’s namespace.
 This method returns a new namespace each time Run is clicked.This method returns the thread that the user’s code runs in.
 It returns a different result each time the user runs the program.